ItsEze/ItsEze/README.md

 👋 Hey there!
 Welcome to my GitHub profile! 👋

-🌱 I'm on an exciting journey of learning and building with Python, JavaScript, Django, React, HTML, CSS, and full-stack web applications. 🚀
+🌱 I'm on an exciting journey of learning and building full-stack web applications with Python, JavaScript, Django, React, HTML, CSS. 🚀

 🔭 Currently, I'm honing my skills and working on various projects to create awesome web experiences.